Arctic blast grips US Northeast, Midwest, to last days

 Elsewhere, two deaths from exposure were tied to the cold snap, according to media reports.

-In northwestern Minnesota, the Mahnomen County sheriff's office said a man found in a storage building on Saturday died from hypothermia according to a preliminary autopsy report, the Bemidji Pioneer newspaper reported.
+In northwestern Minnesota, the Mahnomen County sheriff's office said a man who was found in a storage building on Saturday died from hypothermia according to a preliminary autopsy report, the Bemidji Pioneer newspaper reported.

-A Des Plaines, Illinois, man had died from hypothermia over the weekend, the seventh cold-related death this season, the Chicago Tribune reported on Tuesday quoting the Cook County medical examiner's office.
+The Chicago Tribune reported on Tuesday that a Des Plaines, Illinois, man had died from hypothermia over the weekend, the seventh cold-related death this season, according to the Cook County medical examiner's office.

-Schools, set to resume classes on Tuesday after Monday's national holiday in honor of Dr. Martin Luther King, were canceled in some states including Massachusetts and Ohio.
+Schools, set to resume classes on Tuesday after Monday's national holiday in honor of Dr. Martin Luther King, were cancelled in some states including Massachusetts and Ohio.

 Wind chill advisories were in effect throughout the Midwest and Northeast on Tuesday, with last winter's unseasonably warm temperatures making this January blast seem even colder, Sowko said.